Purchase Orders Overview

 Figure 1.1.3.0

-1. Start Date Offset: The Start Date Offset determines how many days back from today the system should begin analyzing sales data.
+Start Date Offset: The Start Date Offset determines how many days back from today the system should begin analyzing sales data.
 A value of 0 means the system starts analysis from today.
-For example, if the date range is 2 weeks and the offset is 0, the system will look at sales from today through the previous 13 days.
+For example, if the date range is 2 weeks and the offset is 0, the system will analyze sales from today through the previous 13 days.

 If you set the offset to 2, the system will skip today and the previous 2 days.
-So, if today is Friday, the analysis would start from Tuesday, and the 2-week window would cover Tuesday to 2 Tuesdays ago (14 days before that Tuesday).
+So, if today is Friday, the analysis would start from Wednesday, and the 2-week window would cover Wednesday through the Wednesday two weeks ago (14 days including that Wednesday).

 See Figure 1.1.3.0